vatine/prom-codelabs/labs/lab1.md

 A gauge metric is the natural way of expressing a value that can go both up and down, like (say) free (or used) bytes in a filesystem.

-A counter metric is a good way of expressing things taht are easily counted, like (say) "we just processed an event".
+A counter metric is a good way of expressing things that are easily counted, like (say) "we just processed an event".

-The main drawback of a gauge metric is taht it is quite possible to miss rare changes.
-The main drawback of counter metrics is that they're inherently low-pass filtered (taht is, you can see that a spike happened, but you cannot tell if it was a brief, but high, or a longer, but lower, increase).
+The main drawback of a gauge metric is that it is quite possible to miss rare changes.
+The main drawback of counter metrics is that they're inherently low-pass filtered (that is, you can see that a spike happened, but you cannot tell if it was a brief, but high, or a longer, but lower, increase).

 ### Sums, averages, extremes and rates